OpenDataVBB/gtfs-rt-feed/readme.md

 			"IstAnkunftPrognose": "2024-09-20T13:46:00+01:00", // 3 minutes delay
 			"IstAbfahrtPrognose": "2024-09-20T13:47:00+01:00", // 2 minutes delay
 		},
-		// Sometimes there are more IstHalts, but the IstFahrt may also contain just one IstHalt.
+		// Note: Sometimes there are more IstHalts, but often IstFahrts are incomplete, with even just one IstHalt.
 	],
 }
 ```

 For each trip "instance" (e.g. the M77 above, starting at `2024-09-20T12:41:00Z`), there *may* be
 - **a `REF-AUS` `SollFahrt`**, delineating the *scheduled* (read: as intended by the transport company's medium-term planning, i.e. taking into account construction work, strikes, etc.) sequence of stops. – These messages (there can by multiple per trip "instance") are typically sent at the beginning of the *schedule day* early in the morning.
-- **0 or more `AUS` `IstFahrt`s with *all* `IstHalts`**, as indicated by their `Komplettfahrt=true` flag, delineating the prognosed sequence of stops. – These messages are typically sent right before the first departure of and during a trip "instance".
+- **0 or more `AUS` `IstFahrt`s with *all* `IstHalts`**, as indicated by their `Komplettfahrt=true` flag, delineating the prognosed *complete* sequence of stops. – These messages are typically sent right before the first departure of and during a trip "instance".
 Besides providing prognosed arrival/departure times, they also express *cancelled* and *added* stops; They are considered *exhaustive* descriptions of the trip "instance".
 Only the most recent is kept for each trip "instance".
 - **0 or more *partial* `AUS` `IstFahrt`s**, as indicated by the lack of `Komplettfahrt=true`, expressing realtime changes just to those stops that they contain `IstHalt`s for.
 For each stop of each trip "instance", the most recent is kept.

 For a single trip "instance", both the number of (each) kind of message as well as their order is unknown.
-This is why `gtfs-rt-feed`
+This is why `gtfs-rt-feed`, in a process called "VDV reconciliation",
 1. persists all of these messages in a key-value store (Redis), so that,
 2. whenever a new message is received, it can query all previous ones concerning the same trip "instance", and
 3. **merge them into a single new `IstFahrt` structure**, "layering" the realtime data from the received `AUS` `IstFahrt`s on top of the schedule data from the received `REF-AUS` `SollFahrt`.